lulav/LRS_Documentation/blog/2023-09-12-poliastro/index.md

 2. Configuring the setup.
 We need to set up the maximum perfomance available: timeout, CPU, GPU and Memory.
 To perform it, we need to define it in the ```.citros/simulations/simulation_turtlebot3.json```.
 The recommended setup is minimum 180 seconds timeout, 2 CPU, and 2048 MB of Memory.
 Don't forget to save the file!

 3. Configuring the params setup.
 You can find default setup in ```.citros/parameter_setups/default_param_setup.json```.
+[CITROS CLI](https://github.com/lulav/citros_cli) provides an opportinuty to use basic NumPy functions (such as distributions) and even user-defined functions, but let's keep it default for now.
 The examples have the following parameters:

     Poliastro Atmospheric Drag simulation: